ntudpi/lineara/README.md

 ...
 {% end block %}
 ```
-This is very similar to an import or
+This is very similar to an import or include statement.
+The `base.html` contains the base layout and all the javascript & css loading.